-CourseDigital Technologies develop the knowledge, understanding and skills, individually and collaboratively, to design and create innovative digital solutions using computational thinking.
+Digital Technologies develop the knowledge, understanding and skills, individually and collaboratively, to design and create innovative digital solutions using computational thinking.
 Students will also use digital systems to efficiently and effectively automate the transformation of data into information and creatively communicate ideas in a range of settings.

-CourseYear 9: Digital Technologies:Year 9 Digital Technologies provides students with the opportunities to analyseUnitsproblems and to design, implement and evaluate a range of digital solutions.
-Digital solutions investigated include game development, robotics, information systems and the Internet of Things (IOT).
+Year 9: Digital Technologies: Year 9 Digital Technologies provides students with the opportunities to analyse problems and to design, implement and evaluate a range of digital solutions.
+The course provides an introduction to application development through game programming as well as exploration of networking, hardware and systems.
 Assessment for this subject includes in-class tasks, assignments and examinations.

-Year 10: Digital Solutions (MSO2): This subject develops introductory skills and knowledge relating to digital technologies and for those students intending to study Digital Solutions or Information and Communication Technology in Years 11 and 12.
-Topics studied include algorithms and coding, information systems and databases, web application development, human computer interaction and artificial intelligence and robotics.
+Year 10: Digital Solutions: This subject develops introductory skills and knowledge relating to digital technologies and for those students intending to study Digital Solutions or Information and Communication Technology in Years 11 and 12.
+Topics studied include algorithms and coding, information systems and databases, application development, human computer interaction and artificial intelligence.
 Assessment for this subject includes in-class tasks, assignments and examinations.